-CONCLUSION OF THE SECOND READING OF THE FIRST MONTHLY REPORT TO THE SECURITY COUNCIL 医动脉线膜 医多种性 医二苯基甲酚 化二甲酚 经基础帐户 经
+CONCLUSION OF THE SECOND READING OF THE FIRST MONTHLY REPORT TO THE SECURITY COUNCIL

-The CHATRMAN called the attention of the Commission to the revised new Section 13 - Security considerations - of the first monthly report to the Security Council.
-And the Security Council.
+The CHAIRMAN called the attention of the Commission to the revised new Section 13 - Security considerations - of the first monthly report to the Security Council.
 Section 13 was adopted with a minor drafting change.

-The first monthly report to the Security Council as a whole was The rest of the state of the section with the section of the secti approved.
+The first monthly report to the Security Council as a whole was approved.

-The SECRETARY stated that the report would be brought out in document Conferential territorial form for submission to the Security Council.
+The SECRETARY stated that the report would be brought out in document form for submission to the Security Council.

-to Linguist Temperateurs of the States of Lord at Lord Libert Libert States of the Color of the CONSIDERATION OF VIEWS PRESENTED BY THE REPRESENTATIVE OF THE JEWISH AGENCY AT THE TWENTY-THIRD MEETING ON 27 JANUARY 1948

-At the CHAIRMAN's request, the SECRETARY read a summary of proposals for the armed militia of the Jewish State in Palestine, prepared by the Secretariat from a Memorandum of Establishment of Armed Militia for the Jewish State submitted by the Jewish Agency for Palestine.
+CONSIDERATION OF VIEWS PRESENTED BY THE REPRESENTATIVE OF THE JEWISH AGENCY AT THE TWENTY-THIRD MEETING ON 27 JANUARY 1948 At the CHAIRMAN'S request, the SECRETARY read a summary of proposals for the armed militia of the Jewish State in Palestine, prepared by the Secretariat from a Memorandum on establishment of Armed Militia for the Jewish State submitted by the Jewish Agency for Palestine.

-The CHAIRMAN pointed out that paragraphs land 2 of the summary required a decision on principles.
-It is the feature in the contract to the co The view of all a
+The CHAIRMAN pointed out that paragraphs 1 and 2 of the summary required a decision on principles.